 Documentation needs to be returned to our office, prior to your commencement of placement.

-Stage 3 -The third stage of the non-academic grievance process is as follows: If not satisfied with the decision of the Managing Director in stage 2, the complainant may request that the matter be further reviewed by an external dispute resolution process, by the body appointed by FYI for that purpose.
-If the independent mediator makes recommendations in relation to a grievance they have reviewed, the Training Manager or delegate will ensure that the recommendations are implemented within 21 days.
+If the independent mediator makes recommendations in relation to a complaint they have reviewed, the Training Manager or delegate will ensure that the recommendations are implemented within 21 days.